worthpointlabs/terratest/CONTRIBUTING.md

 The number of possible such helpers is nearly infinite, so to avoid Terratest becoming a gigantic, sprawling library we ask that contributions for new infrastructure helpers are limited to:

 1. **Platforms**: we currently only support three major public clouds (AWS, GCP, Azure) and Kubernetes.
+There is some code contributed earlier for other platforms (e.g., OCI), but until we have the time/resources to support those platforms fully, we will only accept contributions for the major public clouds and Kubernetes.

 1. **Complexity**: we ask that you only contribute infrastructure and validation helpers for code that is relatively complex to do from scratch.
 For example, a helper that merely wraps an existing function in the AWS or GCP SDK is